 This option enables you to change the layout element of your AMP post with the help of Drag & Drop post builder.

 If you want to use this option, you need to install and activate Yoast SEO plugin on your website.
-Here is a complete guide on Yoast SEO plugin.
+Here is a complete guide on the Yoast SEO plugin.

 You can also add menus to your AMP pages.